thegamecracks/sqlitediff/README.md

 or `python -m sqlitediff`.
 It can compare SQLite database files directly or take .sql scripts which are executed in-memory before comparison.
 Run [`sqlitediff --help`](/src/sqlitediff/__main__.py) for more information.

+> [!WARNING]
+>
+> Do not run sqlitediff's output on a production database un-modified
+> without first verifying that the script works on a copy.
+Some modifications
+> by themselves can cause constraint violations or data loss due to ambiguity
+> in how the changes should be applied or the order in which they are executed.
+> In the worst-case scenario, you can use the output as a reference to write
+> your own migration script.

 ## License